avolab/episystem-workshop/scChIC-seq_tutorial.md

 > samtools view
 > ```
 > a full list of new options is displayed.
 Answer the following questions using `samtools view` with the different options.
 You might need to pipe some commands to get the answer.
+>
-> > ### Questions
+### Questions
-> > - How many reads do have the flag 99?
+  - How many reads do have the flag 99?
-> > - How many reads do not have the flag 99?
+  - How many reads do not have the flag 99?
-> > - How many reads do have a mapping quality equal or higher than 60?
+  - How many reads do have a mapping quality equal or higher than 60?
-> > - List the first 5 reads that have a mapping quality equal or higher than 60 with a flag equal to 163.
+  - List the first 5 reads that have a mapping quality equal or higher than 60 with a flag equal to 163.
-> > - Print the SAM header only.
+  - Print the SAM header only.
-> > - How many reads with a mapping quality equal or higher than 60 do have the string `BC:CGTAGTGC` in their name?
+  - How many reads with a mapping quality equal or higher than 60 do have the string `BC:CGTAGTGC` in their name (BC stands for cell barcode)?

 ## From SAM to BAM format